 150 meters later, you take a right turn onto the Rua Principal and walk through town as the street bends north-eastward.
 After passing through town, at a crossroads, stay straight and join the Rua Pregeira, below.
 These are quiet, paved roads, peaceful and perfect for a pilgrimage.

 Leave the Rua Pregeira about ½ kilometer later, turning to the right.
-Not quite another ½ kilometer later, at about 2.2 kilometers total, take a hard left onto another quiet paved road on the way to the next town of Orelhudo.
+Not quite another ½ kilometer later, after about 2.2 kilometers total, take a hard left onto another quiet paved road on the way to the next town of Orelhudo.

 In town, we turn right here onto the Rua Ribeira.
 The blue X is a unique phenomenon, as far as I know, to the Portuguese Way.
 It means don't enter here!
 If you go towards a blue X, you are going the wrong way!